vanHeemstraSystems/node-red-headstart/README.md

 To install Node.js and Node-RED on your own computer, see the following instructions.

+NOTE: For demo purposes, we have created a server (Server-Node-RED) on Linux Academy Cloud Playground (https://app.linuxacademy.com/dashboard) on which below software has been installed.

 **Install Node.js**

 The recommended installer is on the Node.js [homepage](https://nodejs.org/), and other downloads are available on their [download page](https://nodejs.org/en/download/).